 Master's Degree in Professional Communication with an Emphasis in Integrated Marketing Communication

 Required Hours.
-A minimum of thirty-three semester hours are required; thirty-six semester hours are required with a coursework-only option.
+A minimum of thirty-three semester hours is required; thirty-six semester hours are required with a coursework-only option.
 It is possible to complete the program in one academic year, though many students spread the degree requirements across four semesters.
-Students who have insufficient backgrounds in communication and related subjects at the undergraduate level may be required to take three to nine semester hours of letter-graded undergraduate coursework as determined by their supervisory committees.
-These additional hours will not count toward completion of master’s degree requirements.
+Students who have insufficient backgrounds at the undergraduate level may be required to take undergraduate coursework as determined by their supervisory committees.
+These additional hours will not count toward completion of master's degree requirements.

-For specific course requirements, visit the school Web site at http://comm.cci.fsu.edu or contact the school.
+For specific course requirements, visit the School website at https://comm.cci.fsu.edu/ or contact the School.

-Master’s Degree in Communication and digital media with an Emphasis in public interest media and Communication
+Master's Degree in Communication and Digital Media with an Emphasis in Media and Communication Studies

 Required Hours.
-A minimum of thirty-six semester hours are required.
-Students who have completed insufficient coursework in communication at the undergraduate level (e.g., students who did not major in a communication-related area) may be required to take six to twelve semester hours of letter-graded, undergraduate coursework as determined by their supervisory committee.
+A minimum of thirty-six semester hours is required.
+Students who have completed insufficient coursework at the undergraduate level may be required to take undergraduate coursework as determined by their supervisory committee.
 These additional hours will not count toward completion of the thirty-six semester hours.

-For specific course requirements, visit the school Web site at http://comm.cci.fsu.edu, or contact the school.
+For specific course requirements, visit the School website at https://comm.cci.fsu.edu/, or contact the School.